3 min readValuation & Financials

 Understanding the Difference Between Business Value and Real Estate Value

-When venue owners say 'I'm thinking about selling my venue,' they're usually talking about two separate things: the real estate (building and land) and the operating business (the brand, the bookings, the staff, the cash flow, the equipment).
+When venue owners say "I'm thinking about selling my venue," they're usually talking about two separate things: the real estate (the building and land) and the operating business (the brand, the bookings, the staff, the cash flow, the equipment).

 These are usually valued separately, sold separately, and financed separately.